atsushieno/aap-juce/README.md

 If you don't want to be messed a lot, just specify absolute paths that won't be viable outside your machine (we don't accept such PRs), but it would work for you.

 Lastly, copy `sample-project-build.gradle` as the project top-level `build.gradle` in `Builds/Android`.
 Projucer lacks options to specify required content so we have to come up with manually generated ones.
 Fortunately there is nothing specific to the project, usually.

+## HACKING

+The easiest way to hack AAP JUCE integration itself would be still via sample app projects on Android Studio.

+Although on the other hand, JUCE integration on desktop is significantly easy as JUCE is primarily developed for desktop, if code to hack is not Android specific.
+JUCE exporter for CLion may be useful for debugging (especially that Android Studio native builds are also for CMake either way).
+On CLion (verified with 2019.3) setting the project root with `Tools` -> `CMake` -> `Change Project Root` command would make it possible to diagnose issues with breakpoints on the sources from AAP itself (also LV2 dependencies and prebuilt LV2 plugins e.g. mda-lv2, but it is out of scope of this repo).

 ## Code origin and license